 environment, village setting, suburban living environment.

 The cooperation between the 21 municipalities is not to be taken for granted.
 The governance structure in the Netherlands has three layers: Government – Province – Municipalities.
 These government bodies are democratically elected and have statutory duties and powers.

 The cooperation between the municipalities takes place on a voluntary basis.
 But to reflect its importance, it is laid down in a common scheme.
 The Metropoolregio (Metropolitan Region) has no legal powers.
 Because of the democratic legitimacy, the powers and decision-making are with the municipalities.
 Also when it comes to regional plans.

-Once every four years, a Regional Agenda with an annual implementation programme is drafted.
-For the period 2014-2018, we have the following main missions: economic strategy, spatial strategy, accessibility, housing, working locations, and labour market agreement.
+Once every four years, a cooperation agreement ("Samenwerkingsakkoord") with an annual implementation programme is drafted.
+For the period 2019-2022, we have the following main missions: economic strategy, energy strategy, accessibility, transition rural environment.